 The M4A file format is not a common household name to many of us and it’s far behind from another popular MP3 format.
 But, it’s also getting popularity day by day.
 Apple’s popular iTunes store offers music (DRM-free) as M4A files alongside AAC, a powerful force in digital music distribution, so it’s natural that you’ll also want to play somewhere other than iTunes with M4A format track.
-MP3 is recognized universally by media players and devices of all stripes, so it will be beneficial if you know how to convert M4a to MP3.
+MP3 is recognized universally by media players and devices of all stripes, so it will be beneficial if you know how to convert M4a to MP3 on Mac.

 All of you know that M4A audio files are quite popular on various devices from Apple and computers.
 If you plan to convert M4A to MP3 file that can be played on multimedia devices or any computer, just use a good M4A to MP3 Converter.